-Join us to consider the impact of gender on national security policy and decision-making, implementation and practice.
-Explore the value of women’s participation and leadership.
-Link theory and concepts, with experience and contemporary practice, drawing on frank insights from senior leaders.
+Join us to consider the impact of gender on national security thinking, policy, decision-making, implementation and practice.
+Explore the value of women’s participation and leadership, and the risks associated with their exclusion or absence.
+Link theory and concepts, with experience and contemporary practice, drawing on frank insights from senior leaders and experts.
 Benefit from the insights of key speakers with experience and high-level involvement in Australia’s agenda on women and national security.

 Who should attend?